hugsy/proxenet/README.md

 ## What's next ?

-There are heaps and heaps of bugs, crashes, , so I am working on fixing that to provide more stability (please tell me your bugs/patches !)
+There are heaps and heaps of bugs, crashes, etc., so I am working on fixing that to provide more stability (please tell me your bugs/patches !)
 Many many many other features to come as well through plugins !

+Want to get more ?
+Fork it, patch it, push it !!